solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Whiteboard design session/WDS trainer guide - Leveraging Azure Digital Twins in a supply chain.md

 1. How do you suggest implementing failover in the event that a factory needs to be taken offline for maintenance?

+   The Azure Digital Twins service supports the creation of event routes to send event data to custom-defined endpoints in your subscriptions.
+One supported event type is the **Digital Twin Change Notification (Microsoft.DigitalTwins.Twin.Update)** that is emitted every time a digital twin property changes.
+An event route can be configured to feed updates through an event hub that triggers an Azure Function for further processing.
+This Azure Function can monitor for a factory becoming offline and contain the custom business logic required to perform the failover.

 *Data visualization*

 1. Contoso apparel needs to be able to perform ad-hoc queries and visualize historical data.
 What Azure service(s) would you suggest for this?

     Azure Time Series insights allows for ad-hoc queries and visualization of historical data.
-Alternatively, data could be forwarded to other analysis services such as Azure Synapse Analytics and take advantage of visualization capabilities such as serverless SQL, Apache Spark, and Power BI.
+Alternatively, data could be forwarded to other analysis services such as Azure Synapse Analytics to take advantage of visualization capabilities such as serverless SQL, Apache Spark, and Power BI.

 ## Checklist of preferred objection handling